Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 GOG-108 was a randomized trial that examined the use of ifosfamide with or without cisplatin as first-line therapy for patients with measurable advanced or recurrent carcinosarcomas.
 Patients in the combination arm had a higher response rate (54% vs. 34%) and longer progression-free survival (PFS) (6 months vs. 4 months).
 However, patients did not have a significant improvement in survival (9 months vs. 8 months).[

-For patients with carcinosarcomas who have localized recurrence in the pelvis confirmed by computed tomography, radiation therapy may be an effective method of palliative care.
-Phase I and II clinical trials are appropriate for patients who recur with distant metastasis and are unresponsive to first-line phase II trials.
+Radiation therapy may be an effective method of palliative care for patients with carcinosarcoma who have localized recurrence in the pelvis confirmed by computed tomography.
+Phase I and II clinical trials are appropriate for patients who have disease recurrence with distant metastasis and are unresponsive to first-line phase II trials.
 High-dose progesterone hormone therapy may be of some benefit to patients with low-grade stromal sarcoma.[

 Current Clinical Trials